particle-iot/docs/src/content/faq/wholesale/placing-orders.md

 After filling your cart and clicking checkout, you will be taken the "User Compliance Survey".
 This section is required by US Law and is mandatory for all purchases on the wholesale store.

 Particle photon and electron products are restricted under ECCN number 5A992.c.
-Find out more about these restrictions [here](TO DO MARG).
+Find out more about these restrictions [here](https://www.bis.doc.gov/index.php/forms-documents/doc_view/335-supplement-no-1-to-part-774-category-5-part-ii-information-security).

-### Compliance Survey as a Business

-#### End user of the products
+### End user of the products

 The first question is required to establish whether you will use the products yourself or sell/give the products to another individual or business.

 - As a business, the answer to this question will be "Yes" if you intend to use Particle products for internal uses and "No" for products you intend to sell.